 What to Expect From Us

 Shuttles taking you up river begin at 8:30 and run until 1pm.
-We meet all day trip paddlers at 6889 Canal Street in Paoli, WI.
-(This will come up as a Belleville Address).
-You will then be checked in and asked to sign a waiver or .
-At this time the shuttle bus will take you to the drop off point at Valley Road near Verona.
-You will receive a short update of the current speed and water level, and any known hazards.
+We meet all customers at the Paoli Park shelter near the finish point of your day.
+We meet all customers at the Paoli Park shelter near the finish point of your day.
+Upon arrival to the starting point you will receive a short update of the current speed and water level, and any known hazards.
 Your reserved equipment will be waiting for you.
 You will receive assistance entering the river and getting in your boat.
 When you reach the take out at Paoli, you will get out of your boat and safely pull it ashore.
 Most paddlers take around 3 hours to complete.
-Leave all equipment in a safe location and together, but please keep in mind that you are responsible for the equipment until it is safely in Paoli at the take out.
-We ask that you plan to be off the water and have equipment available for pick up no later than 4:30pm.
+Leave all equipment where indicated at the take out.
+Please keep in mind that you are responsible for the equipment until it is safely in Paoli at the take out.
+We ask that you plan to be off the water and have equipment available for pick up no later than 5 pm.

 What to Expect From the River